 Ladino clover is a large, rapid-growing form of white clover.
 This clover is recommended for general use.
-Its main advantage over the other clovers is its high productivity accounted for by its large size and rapid rate of regrowth after being grazed.
-Ladino clover is not as winter hardy as either white or alsike clover.
-However, very little trouble has been experienced with the use of ladino clover in the irrigated sections of southern and eastern Idaho.
-Ladino clover is not as aggressive as white clover.
-This may account for the fact that ladino clover pastures demand more careful management than pastures in which white clover is used to supply the legume.
+Its main advantage over the other clover is its high productivity accounted for by its large size and rapid rate of regrowth after being grazed.
+Ladino clover is not as winter-hardy as either white or alsike clover.
+Very little winter killing has been experienced, however, with the use of ladino clover in the irrigated sections of southern and eastern Idaho.
+Ladino clover, while much more productive, is not as aggressive as white clover; and therefore, requires more careful management.
+It has a higher water requirement than other clovers.

 Alsike clover does well on low areas.
 It is, however, rather short-lived and not as aggressive as white clover.
-In areas of high alkalinity well supplied with moisture, strawberry clover will be found of value in the standard mixture.
-Two pounds per acre will be sufficient.